-Scottsdale United also intends to have a fall development camp two Saturdays in October to bring players from the two clubs together for the first time.
+Scottsdale United also intends to have a fall development camp on November 1 to bring players from the two clubs together for the first time and to open the registration period for the 2015 season.
 This camp is encouraged but entirely optional.
 More details will be announced as they are formalized.

 The new Scottsdale United Lacrosse Club combines some of the top lacrosse talent in the state under one organization, ready to deliver a first-class lacrosse experience to every player, parent, volunteer and coach.
 We hope you’re as excited about this coming season we are.

 - The 2014-2015 Scottsdale United Board of Directors